-Project Title: An Exploration of the impact of Dr Muhammad Tahir-ul-Qadri’s work on counter terrorism: A case study of Minhaj-ul-Quran UK
+Project Title: An Exploration of the impact of Dr Muhammad Tahir-ul-Qadri’s works on counter-terrorism

-It is within this context that Dr Tahir ul Qadri’s counter terror work has provided an important contribution to the anti-terror discourse.
+It is within this context that Dr Tahir ul Qadri’s counter-terror work has provided an important contribution to the anti-terror discourse.
 This project will explore the impact of his works on the ideology and attitudes of British Muslims from different religious schools of thought.
-This would include his 500-page Fatwa on Terrorism and Suicide Bombings - and a detailed curriculum of eleven books which detail the theological and ideological causes of terrorism and provides material to counter the extremists’ narrative.
-Furthermore the impact of his lectures espousing a Sufi oriented and spiritual Islam will also be explored.
+This would include his 500-page Fatwa on Terrorism and Suicide Bombings - and a detailed curriculum consisting of eleven books which detail the theological and ideological causes of terrorism and provides material to counter the extremists’ narrative.
+Furthermore, the impact of his lectures espousing the spiritual dimension of Islam will also be explored.
 Is this multi-faceted approach to Islamic education the key to countering the terrorist narrative?

 LL.M, SOAS, University of London